davidmasai/C-Users-User-Desktop-Football_Recruitment_-project/README.md

 This project aims to help football clubs with tight budgets identify high-potential players with strong resale value.
 We use data from FIFA 18 to develop a classification model that predicts player profitability.

 ## Business Problem
 Football clubs with limited budgets must make strategic player investments.
 Identifying undervalued players who can develop and be sold for a profit is crucial.
 Using historical FIFA 18 data, we apply machine learning techniques to predict which players will yield high resale value.
+We take the current value and try to predict the future reslae value

 ## Data Used
 The dataset includes key attributes such as: